 1. Natural Light

-So if we look at actual artificial lighting for videos, it is pretty much necessary to use special lamps for video production.
+So if you want to have consistent good light, it is pretty much necessary to use special lamps for video production.
 If you use actual lights for videos, your videos will look way better.

 The Different Temperatures of Light